WorkplaceX/workplacex.github.io/index.md

 ---

 # Web Application Framework
-WorkplaceX is an open source framework for web applications accessing SQL databases.
-The framework provides APIs for data centric applications with the following functions "out of the box":
+WorkplaceX is an open source framework to develop web applications accessing SQL databases.
+The framework provides APIs with the following functions "out of the box":

 * Modern looking browser web front end (desktop and mobile)
 * Data grids (high performance with millions of records and hundreds of columns)